alecgalingit/drug_comparison/README.md

 # Drug comparison

-This repository contains a number of scripts to compute statistics from fMRI scans of patients undergoing psychiatric treatment through the use of experimental drugs including Nitrous Oxide (NO) and Lysergic Acid Diethylamide (LSD).
-The repo contains the following scripts
+This repository contains a number of scripts used to compute statistics regarding the use of experimental drugs including Nitrous Oxide (NO) and Lysergic Acid Diethylamide (LSD) to treat mental health conditions.
+The code within this repo is summarized in the following bullet points:
-   * subj_energy.py, used to compute control energy statistics as well as to compute t tests between different treatment groups.
+   * subj_energy.py is used to compute control energy statistics as well as to compute t tests between different treatment groups.
-   * dominance.py, used to determine the extent to which different receptors in the brain influence control energy changes.
+   * dominance.py is used to determine the extent to which different receptors in the brain influence control energy changes.
-   * displacement.py, used to analyze how movement during the brain scanning process may bias results.
+   * displacement.py is used to analyze how movement during the brain scanning process may bias results.
-   * receptor_histograms.py, used to visualize receptor densities.
+   * receptor_histograms.py is used to visualize receptor densities.

 ## Background